REPORT

 • The percentage growth of both categories for the 12-month trailing period, in comparison to the prior 12-month trailing period

-• Metrics for technologies leveraging Snowflake’s collaboration capabilities:
+• Metrics for technologies leveraging Snowflake’s collaboration capabilities to integrate their product offerings other than data collaboration solutions:

 • Total number of stable edges that include the technology.
 Stable edges are the ongoing relationships between data providers and consumers of data.
 A stable edge is defined as a data share that has produced at least 20 transactions in which compute resources are consumed and such consumption results in recognized product revenue over two successive three-week periods (with at least 20 transactions in each period).